amoghjos/appbussiness/README.md

-# Awesome Resources
+# Resources for Building an App Business

-I've made this list of all the cool framework, libraries, design, website, resources, or anything I find online and which can be used for making awesome apps

 # iOS Programming